I love these beaded chokers to layer or wear alone, another Etsy find that you can shop here.

 *Moral of the story: keep your passwords complex and non personal.
 Take all security measures possible for your various accounts AND your wireless device.

 I adore a video with grit and grain any day.
 HD and overly produced videos are obviously the present and the future, but I’ve always loved vintage.
 This video for the song Wolf Like Me by TV on the Radio (as the kids like say) gives me all the feels.

 I randomly discovered this band on Spotify.
 Which may be the best 10 bucks I spend each month.
 And I think I might go back to blogging.

 I don’t know why I put off reading The Secret History, by Donna Tartt.
 It’s so good and brings me back to the autumn days in New England: going back to school, the changing leaves, and wearing blazers on a crisp afternoon.
 Literally I can’t put it down and recommend it to anyone and everyone.

 I read on Kindle but prefer a physical book that I can earmark and carry around with me.
-Turning pages is more cozy and preferable than swiping (in my humble opinion).
+Turning pages is more cozy and preferable to swiping.